simonklee/godis/readme.md

 ## Install godis

-It is available at github.com, simply run:
+godis is available at github.com.
+Get it by running.

     $ git clone git://github.com/simonz05/godis.git

-And now compile and install it with one command:
+And now compile and install it with one command.

     $ make install

-Importing godis to your code is now done with `import "godis"`.
+Importing godis to your code can be done with `import "godis"`.
 Thats it!

 ## Use godis

 Running git clone also checks out some examples into the `examples` directory.
-Here is a simple string SET/GET code.
+Here is the code for the SET/GET example.

     package main